 API Base URL: https://api-platform.vntana.com

 For a collection of all Endpoints in our Admin API, view the documentation here.
 To view the collection of Public Endpoints, view the documentation here.
 Note: In the following guide and aforementioned documentation, you will see referenced in numerous Endpoints something called a Client.
 This refers to the folders one can create on the Platform within an Organization.
-The Client nomenclature is a legacy reference being replaced with Folder.
-These will be referenced as Client / Folder in all guides.
+The Client nomenclature is a legacy reference being replaced with Workspace.

-A key step in any interaction with the VNTANA API is the retrieval of the Organization and Client / Folder you wish to work with.
-This is covered as part of the Authentication guide as in order to properly authenticate with a refresh token the Organization UUID and Client / Folder UUID are required, however this guide is intended to dive deeper into the endpoints in question and what information they will return.
+A key step in any interaction with the VNTANA API is the retrieval of the Organization and Workspace you wish to work with.
+This is covered as part of the Authentication guide as in order to properly authenticate with a refresh token the Organization UUID and Workspace UUID are required, however this guide is intended to dive deeper into the endpoints in question and what information they will return.

 Before being able to retrieve the list of Organizations, you must log in with either an email / password or authentication key.
 The following endpoint can be used to log in with an email / password.

 The Request is structured as follows:

 Most users will only belong to one Organization, however the method to retrieve information assumes you may belong to more than one.
 The following endpoint will return a list of all Organizations that your account is associated with.